Skip to content

 Serviced apartments have an unusually complex distribution landscape.
 The major channels:

 Direct.
-Your own website, taking bookings without intermediary.
+Your own website, taking bookings with no intermediary.
 Highest margin per booking.
 Lowest volume unless the brand is well-established.

 OTAs (online travel agents).
 Booking.com, Expedia, Vrbo, Airbnb, Plum Guide.
 Higher volume, lower margin (commissions of 12 to 25 percent).
 Most operators rely on OTAs for 40 to 70 percent of volume.

 Corporate aggregators.
 TheSqua.re, SilverDoor, Synergy Global Housing, BridgeStreet.
-The B2B channels that connect operators with corporate relocation teams.
-Lower volume per booking but typically longer stays and higher predictability.
+These B2B channels connect operators with corporate relocation teams.
+Lower volume per booking, but longer stays and more predictability.

 Specialist platforms.
 Sonder (operator), Cheval Collection (own brand), Native Places, Beaufort.
 Each has its own audience and inventory standards.

 Long-let marketplace.
-Spotahome, HousingAnywhere for medium-term stays bridging into traditional rentals.
+Spotahome and HousingAnywhere for medium-term stays that bridge into traditional rentals.

 The right channel mix depends on inventory location, price point, and target audience.
 A premium serviced apartment in Mayfair leans on direct, corporate aggregators, and specialist platforms.
 A mid-market apartment in Stratford leans on OTAs and Airbnb.
 The mistake is using the wrong channels for your inventory.